 Strict regulations now exist to prevent people being exposed to dangerous levels of asbestos.

 Asbestos in buildings

-Asbestos is still present in a wide variety of buildings, often in the walls and ceilings along with lagging around steam pipes and boilers.
-Discovery of asbestos in a building often causes alarm among people living or working in it.
-Usually this alarm is not justified.
-Providing the asbestos is well maintained and preferably covered by an impermeable layer of paint or other material, so that it is not releasing dust, it does not present any hazard to health.
-It is only the inhalation of loose asbestos fibres which causes disease.
+You can still find asbestos in a lot of buildings, often in the walls and ceilings, along with lagging around steam pipes and boilers.
+If the asbestos is well maintained and covered by an impermeable layer of paint or other material, this helps to protect you.

 Occupational lung disease team contact information